uhwar/meme-2-tok-Ele-/README.md

 Social media platforms like TikTok, YouTube Shorts, and Instagram Reels are dominating the entertainment space with quick, engaging content that captures millions of views.
 A popular trend involves creators narrating dramatic Reddit stories (like r/AmItheAsshole posts) over dynamic visuals such as Minecraft parkour.
 These videos have proven to be highly lucrative for content creators 🤑.

 As a CS student, I thought:
 **“Why spend hours creating these videos manually when I can automate the process?
-MORE MONEY, FASTER.
-MUHEHEHE!”**
+MORE MONEY, FASTER!”**

 This project was born from that thought—a tool to transform Reddit stories into short-form videos ready to dominate TikTok, YouTube Shorts, Instagram Reels, or any other vertical video platform.